Carms-dev/gegi-law-gatsby-netlify/content/cases/finan-v-cosmetic-surgicentre-toronto.md

 ---
 isCornerstone: false
-caseName: Finan v Cosmetic Surgicentre (Toronto)
+caseName: Finan v.
+Cosmetic Surgicentre (Toronto)
 citation: 2008 HRTO 47
 description: In this case, a surgeon at Toronto's Cosmetic Surgicentre refused to perform surgery on transgender patients.
 The OHRT held that this was not